svodnik/JS-SF-7-resources/README.md

     ```webcal://p53-calendars.icloud.com/published/2/ppU-0uuDcbghoGN_CLlM732wjo0BjHwyIm2F2FxOpkhf7BstfrBmU1KPhQuue0MipdWitfMjL1abMtX-PJtZteKsq9oMq9JNwJBMZ8SOlOc```

-2. In your calendar program, select the option to subscribe to a calendar, then paste this link as the calendar to subscribe to.
+2. In your calendar program, select the option to subscribe to a calendar, then paste the copied link as the calendar to subscribe to.
     - Google Calendar: Other Calendars (sidebar) > Add by URL
     - macOS Calendar: File > New Calendar Subscription